putriz/lab3part1/lab2.md

 ####7.
 GPL, LGPL, Apache/BSD.
 Which one is better for a developer, a company, and the common good?

-For the common good, I think Apache/BSD is better because it doesn't have a lot of restrictions and gives freedom for a lot of people to contribute while still giving credit to the original maker of the program.
+For the common good, I think Apache/BSD is better because it doesn't have a lot of restrictions and gives freedom for a lot of people to do what they want while still giving credit to the original maker of the program.

-For a developer, I think LGPL is good because it is not as restrictive as the GPL which can give more freedom to a developer who's still creating things.
+For a developer, I think LGPL is good because it can allow other applications that don't have to be licensed under GPL to use the program by the developer without much restriction.

-For a company, I think GPL is better.
+For a company, I think GPL is better because it restritcs others who want to use or modify the code to also have it licensed under GPL.
+But other people can still contribute to it to make it better and they cannot hold ownership to it.

 ####9.
 Choose 5 projects from Observatory.